willard-yuan/SeetaFaceLib/README.md

 ## Installation

-The package of the SeetaFaceLib requires [SeetaFaceEngine]((https://github.com/seetaface/SeetaFaceEngine)) and [Falconn](https://github.com/FALCONN-LIB/FALCONN), and it has been tested on Mac OSX.
-SeetaFaceEngine is included in the SeetaFaceLib, so you just need Falconn package.
+The package of the SeetaFaceLib requires [SeetaFaceEngine]((https://github.com/seetaface/SeetaFaceEngine)), [Falconn](https://github.com/FALCONN-LIB/FALCONN) and Boost, and it has been tested on Mac OSX.
+SeetaFaceEngine and Falconn are included in the SeetaFaceLib, so you just need to install Boost.
 Besides, you need a QT environment to run the QT project.

 ## Technical